harness/developer-hub/tutorials/run-chaos-experiments/chaos-experiments-on-jenkins.md

 ---
 sidebar_position: 5
-title: Running Chaos Experiments in Jenkins Pipelines
+title: Running Chaos Experiment as a Jenkins Pipeline
-description: Create experiments in Harness and run them in Jenkins pipelines
+description: Create chaos experiments in Harness and run them as a Jenkins pipeline
 ---

-This tutorial explains how you can create chaos experiments using Harness Chaos Engineering (HCE) and run them in Jenkins pipelines.
+This tutorial describes how to create chaos experiments using Harness Chaos Engineering (HCE) and run them in Jenkins pipelines.
 Chaos experiments in Harness are created the same way in the chaos engineering module, irrespective of where they are invoked from.

 ## Before you begin
 Check out the [first chaos experiment](https://developer.harness.io/tutorials/run-chaos-experiments/first-chaos-engineering) that will guide you through creating a new experiment in HCE.
 This will provide a solid foundation for your understanding of creating experiments in HCE.